vaibrainium/decision-models/README.md

 # Decision-Models

-Simulation code for decision models.
+Simulation and fitting decision models to behavior data.
+Drastically fast simulation time with the help of CUDA programming.

 1) Drift-Diffusion Model
 2) Independent Accumulator Model: